robotpony/w42/content/blog/2025/why-your-ai-assistant-keeps-failing-a-mental-model-problem.md

 Context windows and token limits are the practical constraints here.
 These aren't arbitrary limitations, they're fundamental to how these systems work.
 The model can only "see" what fits in its context window.
 Beyond that, it's operating blind.

 This is why they sometimes forget what you told them three prompts ago.
 It's not being difficult.
-The context literally exceeded its working memory. <-- *also consider different vectors/directionality that conflict*
+The context literally exceeded its working memory.

 The tools are getting better at saying "I don't know" instead of confidently hallucinating.
 But they still can't tell you their confidence level.
 They can't say "I'm 60% sure about this API signature."
-They just generate the most probable next tokens and hope for the best.
+They just generate tokens based on probability distributions and hope for the best.

 ## Tool comparison: when to use what